Bessel van der Kolk: Trauma Lives Within

 Bessel van der Kolk’s approach to trauma redirects us from an obsession with the experience of trauma, and toward the experience of a life worth living and living in one’s body here and now.

-Byron Clinic is pleased to present Bessel van der Kolk in a series of two-day workshops in Brisbane, Sydney & Melbourne in Nov-Dec 2017.
+Byron Clinic is pleased to present Bessel van der Kolk in a series of two-day workshops in Sydney, Melbourne & Brisbane in March-April 2019.
 Find out more…

 Bessel van der Kolk